kazukageorge/CPP-Classifier-Tensorflow/README.md

 This work was collaborated with Jeremy Gygi.

 ## Preliminary info
 We are interested in how cells "eat" extracellular materials (ex. virus, protein, large molecules).
 One way is by a process called clathrin mediated endocytosis, where two key molecules, clathrin and auxilin, can be used to determine if the cargo was entered successfully.
+Multiple clathrin molecules gather to make a circular shape "Pit" and at the onset of completion, auxilin molecules signal the disassembly of the clathrin coated pit (CCP).
+This means that when the pit is forming, clathrin signals gather (increases), and near the peak, auxilin intensity will increase indicating the onset of uncoating.

 <img src="/img/img2.png" width="800"/>